AparaV/aparavenkat.com/_posts/2017-04-28-hackcu-iii.md

 ## Final remarks and takeaways

+The venue we had (Wolf Law Building) was not best suited for a hackathon.
+Firstly, there was no classroom that could house all the hackers for opening and closing ceremonies.
+There is a court room, but that was out of bounds and it couldn't serve as an auditorium.
+This brings us to the next issue - for the ceremonies, we rented a classroom that was 15 minutes away from the hacking space.
+This piece of information was quite disheartening and confusing to hackers.
+Finally, as mentioned earlier, the officials wanted the building to be spotless after the event (can't blame them) and the entire place was carpeted.
+This made cleaning [vacuuming] a tedious job.
+And, spills are inevitable and spills on carpets are always harder to clean.

+**If there were so many issues with this venue, why did you people rent it in the first place?**<br>
+This was the only building on campus that could house 400 hackers and allowed overnight events.
+Other event spaces were either too expensive or did not allow overnight events (which meant hackers couldn't sleep at the venue).
+So we had to make the best out of what we had.

+With that said, here are some takeaways.
 As a hacker (or any sensible human being) you must really take the following seriously when you travel to hackathons (or any other event):

 1. Always clean up after your mess.
 If you spilt coffee on the table, go get a paper towel and wipe it clean.
 It is much easier to clean a coffee spill when the coffee still hasn't dried up.
 2. If it is a mess you can't clean up on your own (such as a radioactive leak), inform one of the admins or other staff.